joel-jeremy/deezpatch/README.md

 A simple yet 🗲FAST🗲 library to dispatch commands and events to corresponding handlers 🚀

+The library aims to take advantage of the intuitiveness of using the annotations for handlers (e.g. `@RequestHandler`/`@EventHandler`) without the drawbacks of reflection.

 The library aims to help build applications which apply the [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS) pattern.
-It combines the benefit of intuitiveness of using the annotations for handlers (e.g. `@RequestHandler`/`@EventHandler`) without the drawbacks of reflection.

 ## Like the project?